Tag: trusting

 1) How do you view people who are in a different relational status than you are?
 Why?
 How does that fit into being framily together?

-2) How do you incorporate into your everyday (i.e., not just at church) those who are in a different relational state than you?
+2) How do you incorporate into your everyday life (i.e., not just at church) those who are in a different relational state than you?

 3) How do Paul’s words (in this passage) feel to you regarding your relational status?